Buffer Generator

 Key Concepts

-A single Polygon feature with a coordinates array of [longitude, latitude] pairs conforming to RFC 7946.
-Compatible with QGIS, PostGIS, Mapbox, and most GIS platforms.
+Polygonfeature with acoordinatesarray of [longitude, latitude] pairs conforming to RFC 7946.
+Compatible with QGIS, PostGIS, Mapbox, and most GIS platforms. - KML output

-A <Polygon> placemark styled with a 2-pixel line and no fill, suitable for import into Google Earth and Google Maps.
-Colors are encoded in KML's AABBGGRR format.
+<Polygon>placemark styled with a 2-pixel line and no fill, suitable for import into Google Earth and Google Maps.
+Colours are encoded in KML's AABBGGRR format.